bob134552/Battlestations/README.md

 #### Social Accounts page

-The Social Accounts page allows users to manage their social connections and connect or remove their Facebook and Google accounts to their profile.
+The Social Accounts page allows users to manage their social connections and connect or remove their Facebook, GitHub and Google accounts to their profile.

 #### Sign up